Southampton-RSG/2015-12-15-Southampton/novice/python-unit-testing/02-defensive.md

 The first step is to use *defensive programming*, i.e., to assume that mistakes *will* happen and to guard against them.

 One way to do this is to add *assertions* to our code so that it checks itself as it runs.
 An assertion is simply a statement that something must be true at a certain point in a program.
-When Python sees one, it checks that the assertion's condition:
+When Python sees one, it checks the assertion's condition:

 -   If *true*, Python does nothing
 -   If *false*, Python halts the program immediately and prints the error message provided